The ultimate landlord guide to rent to rent

 Sean says, “Rent to rent or guaranteed rent arrangements can be successful and they are a convenient way of taking the hassle out of letting property for landlord owners.
 However, this is dependent on dealing with a reliable rent to rent operator, with both parties being aware of the issues involved, and on setting the arrangement upon a proper legal footing.
 As a safeguard, it’s a really good idea to insist that the rent to renter joins a property redress scheme, just in case things do go wrong.”

-Julie Ford, a mediator with the Property Redress Scheme’s Tenancy Mediation Service and adviser at HF Assist, the helpline for letting agents, adds, “as there are so many variables with a rent to rent situation, it isn’t cut and dried when disputes or issues arise.
+Julie Ford, a mediator with the Property Redress Scheme’s Tenancy Mediation Service and adviser at HF Assist, the helpline for letting agents, adds, “as there are so many variables with a rent to rent situation, it isn’t cut and dried when issues requiring resolution arise.
 With that in mind, mediation can offer a great alternative to expensive court action, which can provide a mutually agreeable outcome for all.”

 Protect your deposit today